Text plays an important role in user interfaces. Take the time to ensure that any text you use is clearly written, easy to understand, and looks good.

 Use words, phrases, and concepts that are familiar to the people who will be using your application, rather than terms from the underlying system.
 This may mean using terms that are associated with the tasks your application supports.
 For example, in medicine, the paper folder that contains patient information is called a “chart”.
 Hence, a medical application might refer to a patient record as a “chart” rather than as a “patient database record”.

-Text should adopt a neutral tone and speak from the point of view of the product.
-Pronouns like “you” or “my” should therefore be avoided wherever possible.
-However, if they are unavoidable “your” is preferable to “my”.
+Text should adopt a neutral tone and speak from the point of view of the software.
+Pronouns like “you” or “my” should be avoided wherever possible.
+However, if it is impossible to avoid referring to something as belonging to the user, “your” is preferable to “my”.
+For example, “Your Records”.

 Use the standard GNOME terms when referring to parts of the user interface, such as “pointer” and “window”.
 The HIG can be used as a reference in this regard.